 Finding the Best Places to Retire Since 2006!

 The Fallbrook School of the Arts attracts artists and offers classes in ceramics, sculpture, painting and more.
 There is a senior softball league, a newcomers' club and a strong sense of civic pride.
-Housing ranges from condominiums to custom homes with acreage.
+Housing ranges from condominiums to custom homes with acreage and views of the surrounding hills.

 At Least One Hospital Accepts Medicare Patients?
 Yes